enbzldn/PieceOfCake/docs/recipe_add.md

 Ingredients are added one by one, but after saving the recipe, they will be sorted in alphabetical order.

+If you want to set a different sorting order, add numbers to the ingredient names.
+Ingredients with numbers will be sorted according to the numbering, while ingredients without numbers will appear at the end of the list.

 ## Instructions

 Each instruction step includes: